 First, open the terminal application.
 You can find it in your applications menu, or use the common keyboard shortcut: Ctrl + Alt + T.

 This will open up a new window, where you can enter your commands.
 If you are connected to the server via SSH, then you don’t need to take any additional steps.
-You can type your commands in this shell, as it is the terminal itself.
+You can type your commands in this shell, as it’s the terminal itself.

 Step 2: Check the resolv.conf File

-It is a simple and reliable method for finding your DNS information.
-For this step, we will use the cat command, which simply reads a file and displays its contents on the screen.
+For this step, you will use the cat command, which simply reads a file and displays its contents on the screen.

 In your terminal, type the following command and press Enter:

 Look for the line that starts with nameserver.
 The IP address immediately following it is the DNS server your system is configured to use.
-In this example, the DNS server is 192.168.0.1.
+In the example above, the DNS server is 192.168.0.1.

 If you see an address like 192.168.0.1, your system is using your router for DNS, which then forwards the request to your ISP.
 This is a very common and default setup.